happyplanner/hp/README.md

 Our code is in a private repository, but we are using this open project to track feedback from users.

-You can send feature requests, bug reports here.
+You can send feature requests, bug reports in "Issues" tab of this repository.

 Thank you for your participation!
 Happy Planner Team